 Students enrolling in any Skills Mastery Programs are required to attend an orientation and skills assessment session before beginning any classes leading to a Skills Mastery Certificate.
-A student is considered enrolled only after he/she completes all orientation and assessment requirements of Studio Arts.
+A student is considered enrolled only after he/she completes all orientation and assessment requirements.